• Skip to primary navigation

 • Herbs - Add fresh rosemary and thyme to make this rolled turkey extra herbaceous.

-• Heat the oven - Pre-heat the oven to 325°F.
+• Heat oven - Pre-heat the oven to 325°F.

-• Roll the turkey - Take one of the short ends of the turkey breast and tightly roll it as you would a jelly roll.
+• Roll turkey - Take one of the short ends of the turkey breast and tightly roll it as you would a jelly roll.
 Use the bakers twine to tie the roast every couple inches until the meat is tied and secure.

-• Bake the rolled turkey - Place the rolled turkey breast on a wire rack on top of a baking sheet or in a roasting pan, seam side down.
+• Bake - Place the rolled turkey breast on a wire rack on top of a baking sheet or in a roasting pan, seam side down.
 Evenly coat with the melted butter and sprinkle salt and pepper on top.
 Place in the oven and roast for 1 ½ hours, or until the center of the roulade reaches 165°F. Remove from the oven, cover with foil, and allow it to rest for 10 minutes.

-• Cut the twine and serve - Cut the twine then slice the roulade into ½"-thick pieces and serve immediately.
+• Cut twine and serve - Cut the twine then slice the roulade into ½"-thick pieces and serve immediately.

 Pro tip: Cook turkey for an extra 10 minutes if you prefer the skin of the turkey to be extra crispy.